Pool Screen Repair & Patio Enclosures

 • Less Debris: Keeps leaves and dirt out, reducing algae buildup and chemical usage.

-• UV Protection: High-quality screens can block harmful UV rays, protecting your skin and preventing your patio furniture from fading.
+• UV Protection: Good screens can block harmful UV rays, protecting your skin.
+They can also help stop patio furniture from fading.

 • Aesthetics: New screens make the entire pool area look brand new.

-Note: While pool screen enclosures are excellent for cleanliness and comfort, they are not designed to be safety barriers to keep children or pets out of the water.
+Note: Pool screen enclosures help with cleanliness and comfort.
+They are not safety barriers.
+They do not keep children or pets out of the water.
 Always supervise children near the pool.

 Choosing the Right Screen Material